 JPM LW155, with its prime contractor, BAE Systems, manages the production and fielding of M777A2 howitzers.
 As a major subcontractor to BAE Systems, General Dynamics Armament Technical Products produces and integrates the DFCS while General Dynamics Canada (GDC) supplies the computer and displays.
-GDC also developed the initial version of M777A1 software referred to as Towed qualification testing of that software.
+GDC also developed the initial version of M777A1 software referred to as Towed incorporates the advanced DFCS -